Plymatea/SimpleMembership/Journal.md

         * Reports will be last and ongoing.
 Gotta get it working and with data to do any report structure. ha
     * Setup
         * Setup will be last I think.
 A place where the use can add new memberships, or member profile fields etc.
 * 16:02 - I added a lot of fields to my mongoose user schema.
 I this is more than enough to get me started.
 Next I want to create a newMemberForm component.
-A user will go to the login page, authenticate through discord, redirect to the newMemberform, and upon submission of the form, it will send a put request and update the users profile.
+A user will go to the login page, authenticate through discord, redirect to the newMemberForm, and upon submission of the form, it will send a put request and update the users profile.
 I'll deal with existing members logging in after that.
 I think I'm going to commit and merge the react back end from here too.
 Everything works as intended right now.

+#### 2022.05.18
+* 10:25 - I'm going to work on that newMemberForm and see if I can get it to populate after authentication